mpritchardESTM/esteemedio.github.io/_posts/2020-07-08-5-benefits-of-a-distributed-workforce.md

 - working from home
 title: 5 Benefits of a Distributed Workforce
 image: "/uploads/woman-lying-and-typing-on-laptop-6249.jpg"
+description: There are many benefits to both being a part of and employing a distributed workforce.
+Here are the top five, and why remote is the future of work.
+thumbnail: ''
+color_overlay: ''

 ---
 Whether we want to admit it or not, everything has changed.
 The future of work, in light of the “new normal,” presents some very unique challenges and solutions.